 At the completion of the procedure the tiny incisions are closed with sutures and the patient is helped into a compression garment.
-The compression garment will be worn for three weeks post procedure.
+The compression garment will be worn for four weeks post procedure.

 WIFH patients are all able to walk out of the office, and the majority even drive themselves home.
 However, do expect some recovery time following the procedure.
 Patients will feel sore for several days after the procedure, but it should not hinder daily activity.
 Patients also experience minimal bruising and some swelling, which will dissipate over the next few weeks following the procedure.

 It is also normal to experience some fluid drainage from the lower incision sites for the first day or two after the procedure.
 Patients should be able to return to work in a few days or even the next day.

 Recovery time will vary from patient-to-patient.
 Activities such as exercise can resume as soon as the patient feels up to it, but patients should always listen to their bodies.
 High impact exercise, like running, may not feel comfortable for a couple of weeks.

 Patients will begin to see results as soon as the swelling goes away (which is around that 1 month mark), however final results are expected around 6 months post procedure.

 WIFH believes it is critical for anyone considering a surgical procedure to personally meet with the surgeon who will be performing the procedure.
 For this reason, our patients have a personal, complimentary consultation with Dr. Cox to discuss their goals.

 Dr. Cox will assess the area(s) and will make recommendations for treatment.
 He will also take a comprehensive medical history so that we are aware of any health issues the patient may have.
 If Smartlipo is not right for the patient, he will tell them!
 WIFH’s goal for every patient is for them to be happy with their results, so we want to be sure this procedure aligns with their expectations.